Skip to main content

 Etag-based concurrency

 Every mutable entity returns an _etag on read.
-Pass it back on update/delete mutations; ION rejects writes whose etag doesn’t match the current row state with a 409 (see Error Codes → 409).
-This is how ION prevents lost-update races.
-When integrating: always read-then-write inside a short window, and propagate the etag through your service.
+Pass it back on update and delete mutations.
+ION rejects writes whose etag doesn’t match the current value.
+A mismatch returns a 409.
+For more information, see Error codes 409.
+When you integrate, read then write inside a short window.
+Propagate the etag through your service.

 Discovering the rest of the schema

-Three ways to find anything not on this page:
+You can find anything not on this page three ways:

-1. API Playground — interactive schema explorer at /api-reference/playground
+1. API Playground: an interactive schema explorer at /api-reference/playground.

-2. schema.graphql — committed to this repository, kept in sync with diplo
+2. schema.graphql: committed to this repository and kept in sync with the production schema.